3 Wilmington, Delaware police officers injured by gunfire while responding to call

 The view from Chopper 6 showed a massive police presence and dozens of officers with their guns drawn.

-Wilmington police say all three injured officers were transported to an area hospital and are currently listed in stable condition.
+Wilmington police said all three injured officers were taken to an area hospital in stable condition.

 The circumstances surrounding the shooting have not been released.